Deep League Auction Strategy: A Road Map for NL- and AL-Only Leagues

 Spread the Wealth on Hitting

 I haven’t changed when it comes to offense in deep leagues.
 If you don’t spread your money around you end up with holes all over the place.
-Think the 2020 catcher pool, but filling up half your lineup.
-This likely means I won’t be rostering Mike Trout, Mookie Betts, or any other of baseball’s best players.
+Think the 2021 catcher pool, but filling up half your lineup.
+This likely means I won’t be rostering Mike Trout, Mookie Betts, or any of baseball’s elite players in an auction league.
 What I will do is roster a bunch of ‘boring’ veterans with guaranteed starting jobs.
-I want to fill my offense with reliable players I can count on to contribute in my counting stats.
+I want to fill my offense with reliable players I can count on to contribute to my counting stats.
 Among these veterans, I can also usually count on one or two to have career years and approach the production of some of the stars I bypassed.
-Think D.J.
-Lemahiue last year or Matt Carpenter in 2018.
+Think Jose Abreu last year or DJ Lemahieu in 2019.
 This approach isn’t sexy and no one is calling you a genius at the draft, but in my experience, it leads to strong offenses that perform well across all five hitting categories.

 Stars and Scrubs on Pitching